nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

 - auto create cards from tmux buffers in private zk ?
   - not very safe
   - really cool
+- cards could run scripts only periodically when stuff changes in them or their links

 ## move this stuff to cards it is growing kinda big